Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 Can I appeal the sanctions?

 Yes.
-You can submit a written sanctions reduction request to the Office of Student Conduct within 10 business days of your receipt of the resolution letter.
+You can submit a sanctions reduction request to the Office of Student Conduct within 10 business days of the date of your resolution letter.

 What if I don't want to accept responsibility for one or more alleged violations?